matthew-smith60657/cards/README.md

 - Java class Main with a simple menu system to select a game to play or perform randomization tests on the shuffling functions.

 ##In progress
-- Add victory condition & flavortext for most four-tets, as well as score updates.
+- Add victory condition & flavortext for most four-tets, as well as score updates for Go Fish
-- Connect to localhost database to store user login & statistics
 - Shift localhost database to cloud database

 ##Future ideas
 - Old Maid
 - Crazy Eights
 - Rummy
-- Java class AI to encapsulate computer opponent selection mechanisms & memory
+- Java class AI to encapsulate and improve computer opponent selection mechanisms & memory
 - Java class Menu to improve & encapsulate the interface.
-- Record keeping & possible token-winning system
+- Token-winning and wagering system
+- HTML/CSS interface